 - is not expected to tune its receiver on any of the E-UTRAN carrier frequencies of PCell and SCell.

-In the uplink subframe occurring immediately after the measurement gap,
+In the uplink subframe occurring immediately after the measurement gap, the UE shall not transmit any data, except that when

-- the E-UTRAN FDD UE shall not transmit any data
+• all the serving cells belong to E-UTRA TDD, and

-- the E-UTRAN TDD UE shall not transmit any data if the subframe occurring immediately before the measurement gap is a downlink subframe.
+• the subframe occurring immediately before the measurement gap is an uplink subframe on all the serving cells,

-- whether the E-UTRAN TDD UE can transmit data or not is up to the UE implementation if the subframe occurring immediately before the measurement gap is an uplink subframe.
+the UE can transmit data or not is up to the UE implementation.

 Inter-frequency and inter-RAT measurement requirements within this clause rely on the UE being configured with one measurement gap pattern unless the UE has signaled that it is capable of conducting such measurements without gaps.
 UEs shall only support those measurement gap patterns listed in Table 8.1.2.1-1 that are relevant to its measurement capabilities.

 Table 8.1.2.1-1: Gap Pattern Configurations supported by the UE